ndd21/PHYS281/lectures/Lecture_01.md

 * Python is now becoming a popular language in school, so you are more likely to have experience that we can build on.
 * Python is currently one of the most used languages in industry (see, e.g., the IEEE Spectrum report).
-* There are a huge number of widely used and tested resources and packages out there for scientific computing, such as NumPy, SciPy and Matploltib.
+* There are a huge number of widely used and tested resources and packages out there for scientific computing, such as NumPy, SciPy and Matplotlib.
 * Python is portable - Python programs are cross platform and run on most computer systems in use today.
 * Many modern data science and machine learning applications use Python as an interface, which is driving its growth.
 * Python is currently used by many academics in the department.